Aspects of holographic Langevin diffusion in the presence of anisotropic magnetic field: The setups

 Since the geometry has to be asymptotic $AdS_5$ at UV, the first equation in (\ref{vpwp}) imply~$0\leq b\leq\sqrt{3}$.
 The physically observable magnetic field at the boundary~$\mathcal{B}=\sqrt{3}B$, as argued in~\cite{DHoker:2009mmn} by comparing the Chern-Simons term in (\ref{metric}) with the $\mathcal{N} = 4$ SYM chiral anomaly.
 By using the fact that any physical quantity in this model should depend on the dimensionless quantity, ratio~$T/\sqrt{\mathcal{B}}$, one fixs the temperature at~$T=1/(4\pi)$ thus compute

-Next, we compute the LGV-coefficients of a heavy quark in a uniform magnetic field induced anisotropy medium by following the author of~\cite{Gursoy:2010aa,Giataganas:2013hwa,Finazzo:2016mhm}.
+Next, we compute the LGV-coefficients of a heavy quark in a uniform magnetic field induced anisotropy medium mainly by following the author of \cite{Giataganas:2013hwa} and also \cite{Finazzo:2016mhm,Gubser:2006nz,Gursoy:2010aa}.
 We consider a general diagonal metric in radial coordinates,

 where the boundary is~$r\rightarrow\infty$.
 For simplicity, one set~$g_{xx}=g_{yy}$ similar to magnetic branes geometry (\ref{metric}).
 Here, we consider a quark moving at direction~$x_p|_{(x_p=x,z)}$ and transverse to direction~$x_k$, and calculate the LGV-coefficients transverse to~$\mathcal{B}$ direction and along~$\mathcal{B}$ direction respectively.